justinyeh1995/CS6388miniProject/README.md

 ## Some notes

 The plugin classifier is written but it does not show on the visualizations, hoping to fix this issue real quick...
+(update) had to manually enable plugin through the META tabe at the bottm-right (pending) errors popping up at the server side when I ran the plugin, currently not sure how to debug it

 ## Ideas references
 - [petrinet.org](http://petrinet.org/)